vasyutin/qnetmap/readme-build.txt

 The QNetMap can be build in different ways depending of what build tools you are using.
-The standard distribution contains projects files for QMake/Qt Creator (for both Windows and Linux) and Visual Studio.
+The standard distribution contains projects files for QMake/Qt Creator (for both Windows and Linux) and Visual Studio 2008/2013.

 1. How to build with QMake

 1.1.
 Simple way

-Just navigate to the folder /project/qmake and run script build_linux.sh for Linux or build_windows.sh for Windows.
-To prevent spoiling the system all the compiled executables and libraries will be placed in the /build/release folder.
-This will not cause problems running apps under Windows.
-But under Linux having necessary shared libraries is not a common way.
-In that case you can run apps simply showing the system the path to the shared libraries in the command line, ex:
+Just navigate to the folder /projects/qmake and run script build_linux.sh for Linux or build_windows.sh for Windows.
+To prevent soiling the system all the compiled executables and libraries will be placed in the /build/release folder.
+This will not cause problems running sample applications under Windows.
+But under Linux having all the required shared libraries in the application folder is not a common way.
+In that case you can run the applications simply showing the system the path to the shared libraries in the command line, ex:

+LD_LIBRARY_PATH=. ./mapsviewer

-Or you can put all the shared libraries to the system folders used to store such libraries (see the ld man for more info).
+Or you can put all the shared libraries to the system folders used to store such libraries (see the 'man ld.so' for more info).

-We assum that you have Qt4 or Qt5 installed and all the necessary build tools like compiler, qmake, moc, uic and rcc are avaliable from the command line. this way of building qnetmap was tested under Debian with Qt4 and Qt5 and Qt5 community edition with minigw for Windows.
+We assume that you have Qt4 or Qt5 installed and all the necessary build tools like compiler, 'qmake', 'moc', 'uic' and 'rcc' are available from the command line.
+This way of building QNetMap was tested under Debian 8 (Jessie) with Qt4 and Qt5 and with Qt Open Source 5.5.1 (with MinGW 4.9.2) for Windows.

 1.2.
 More complicated way

-You can run qmake and make by yourself.
-Just navigate to the folder where you want the binaries and temporary files to be stored (/build is recomended) and qmake the main. pro file from withing the desired folder, ex:
+You can run 'qmake' and 'make' by yourself.
+Just navigate to the folder where you want the binaries and temporary files to be stored (/build is recommended) and 'qmake' the main .pro file from withing the desired folder, ex:

-qmake path to qnetmap.pro/qnetmap.pro
+qmake <path to /projects/qnetmap/qnetmap.pro>/qnetmap.pro

-You will get generated Makefile in the desired folder.
-Then you can run make (or nmake if you are using Visual Studio) to initiate the build.
-If you want the binaries for the 'debug' configuration you can run make debug.
-The binaries for debug configuration will be stored into the /yorr folder/debug and for the release into the /your folder/release.
+You will get generated 'Makefile' in the desired folder.
+Then you can run 'make' (or 'nmake' if you are using Visual Studio) to initiate the build.
+If you want the binaries for the 'debug' configuration you can run 'make debug'.
+The binaries for debug configuration will be stored into the <your folder>/debug and for the release into the <your folder>/release.

 2. How to build with Qt Creator